Head Start Policy Council

 How do I become a member of Policy Council?

 Community Representation – Any parent or staff person can submit to the Policy Council names of representatives of major agencies and/or community, civic, or professional organizations, which have a concern for children, and who can contribute to the program as community representatives on the council.
-Policy Council must approve such representation.
-If you know of a community member who would like to be considered for the Policy Council, please reach out to your Family Services Coordinator.
+Parents with children in the program who are not Head Start eligible can also be considered for Community Representatives.
+Policy Council must approve all Community Representatives.
+If you know of a community member who would like to be considered for the Policy Council, please reach out to your Family Coach.

 General Information